TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 - What the differences between RuboCop in the CLI and in your VSCode are.
 - What cyclomatic complexity and ABC metrics are.

-- [ ]  Gem installation + IDE integration
-- [ ]  Difference between CLI and IDE versions, visual examples
-- [ ]  Brief explanation of linting
-- [ ]  Intro to community style guide + difference between different types of rules (style, lint, performance etc)
-- [ ] Explanation of more confusing rules (such as ABC / cyclomatic complexity metrics)
-- [ ] How to write a custom .rubocop.yml / add plugins / use inline disable/enable of rubocop Cops

 ### Convention time again

 You have already been exposed to some of the conventions in HTML, CSS, JS and Ruby.